-This bill, contingent on an appropriation made for these purposes, would require the State Department of Education to identify an evidence-based training program for a local educational agency to use to train classified and certificated school employees having direct contact with pupils on youth behavioral health, as specified.
+This bill, contingent on an appropriation made for these purposes, would require the State Department of Education to identify an one or more evidence-based training program programs for a local educational agency to use to train classified and certificated school employees having direct contact with pupils in youth behavioral health, as specified.
 The bill would define a local educational agency for purposes of these provisions to mean a county office of education, school district, state special school, or charter school that serves pupils in any of grades 7 to 12, inclusive.
-The bill would require a local educational agency, on or before January 1, 2023, to certify to the department that at least 50% of its combined certificated and classified employees having direct contact with pupils at each schoolsite, or at least 2 classified and at least 2 certificated employees having direct contact with pupils at each schoolsite, whichever is greater, have received the youth behavioral health training identified by the department.
+The bill would require a local educational agency, on or before January 1, 2023, to certify to the department that at least 50% of its combined certificated and classified employees having direct contact with pupils at each school, or at least 2 classified and at least 2 certificated employees having direct contact with pupils at each school, whichever is greater, have received the a youth behavioral health training identified by the department.
 By requiring local educational agencies to provide training, the bill would impose a state-mandated local program.

-This bill, contingent on an appropriation made for these purposes, would require the department to identify an evidence-based behavioral health training program with a curriculum tailored for pupils in grades 10 to 12, inclusive, for use by a local educational agency, as defined, that meets certain requirements.
-The bill would require a local educational agency, on or before January 1, 2023, to report to the department the number of pupils who have voluntarily completed the behavioral health training program.
+This bill, contingent on an appropriation made for these purposes, would require the department to identify-an one or more evidence-based behavioral health training-program programs with a curriculum tailored for pupils in grades 10 to 12, inclusive, for use by a local educational agency, as defined, that-meets meet certain requirements.
+The bill would require a local educational agency, on or before January 1, 2023, to report to the department the number of pupils who have voluntarily completed-the a behavioral health training program.
 By requiring local educational agencies to prepare this report, the bill would impose a state-mandated local program.